Science Bar “Archeology, a science of the past... looking toward the future!”

 Free admission (subject to availability)

-Archaeology is a scientific discipline that aims to reconstruct the history of mankind, from its origins to the present day, based on the material remains that have survived.
-It is based on the study of objects and traces left in the ground by different human occupations (tools, bones, pottery, weapons, jewelry, clothing, coins, footprints, tracks, paintings, buildings, infrastructures, etc.).
+Archeology is a scientific discipline that seeks to reconstruct the history of humanity, from its origins to the present day, based on the material remains that have survived.
+It is based on the study of objects and traces left in the ground by different human occupations (tools, bones, pottery, weapons, jewelry, clothing, coins, footprints, traces, paintings, buildings, infrastructure, etc.).

-Archaeology is at the crossroads of the sciences, and since the 1980s, the generalist has given way to the specialist.
-Today, archaeologists are scientists and specialists in various fields: archaeozoology, archaeogeography, paleobotany, paleometallurgy, carpology, ceramology, funerary archaeology...
+Archeology is at the crossroads of science, and since the 1980s, generalists have given way to specialists.
+Today, archaeologists are scientists and specialists in various fields: archaeozoology, archaeogeography, paleobotany, paleometallurgy, carpology, ceramology, funerary archaeology, and more.

-This scientific discipline now also calls on new technologies such as satellite detection, digital photogrammetry and paleogenetic analysis of ancient DNA molecules.
+This scientific discipline now also uses new technologies such as satellite detection, digital photogrammetry, and paleogenetic analysis, which is performed on ancient DNA molecules.

-• Pierre Camps - PhD in Earth Physics and Chemistry - CNRS Research Director - Geosciences Laboratory - University of Montpellier
+• Pierre Camps – Doctor of Earth Physics and Chemistry – CNRS Research Director – Geosciences Laboratory – University of Montpellier

-• Armelle Gardeisen - Doctor of Archaeology - CNRS Research Engineer - Archéologie des Sociétés Méditerranéennes (ASM) Laboratory - Paul Valéry University
+• Armelle Gardeisen – Doctor of Archaeology – CNRS Research Engineer – Laboratory of Archaeology of Mediterranean Societies (ASM) – Paul Valéry University

-• Isabelle Régen - Doctor in Egyptology - CNRS Research Engineer - Archéologie des Sociétés Méditerranéennes (ASM) Laboratory - Paul Valéry University
+• Isabelle Régen – Doctor of Egyptology – CNRS Research Engineer – Laboratory of Archaeology of Mediterranean Societies (ASM) – Paul Valéry University